 Well, the best-case scenario is like health insurance – that you never have to rely on it!
 But, if you do, the best case is that you have full coverage and make sure to account for all expenses when purchasing a policy.
 Trust your travel advisor to facilitate this purchase, since they can assess the best providers and plans for you!

 What is a worst-case scenario when the traveler has no insurance?

-Worst case is you have a medical emergency and have to pay out of pocket for all of the expenses.
-Think medical evacuation and extended hospital stays and the expenses that can arise.
+The worst case is you have a medical emergency and have to pay out of pocket for all of the expenses.
+Think of medical evacuation and extended hospital stays and the expenses that can arise.
 We’re talking more than a few hundred thousand dollars.

 So there you have it.
 The travel insurance truth from a travel advisor that has seen it all.
 The fact is it is simply unwise to travel without travel insurance.
 So, as Pamela advises, don’t’ leave home without it!